 Routeburn Flats to Routeburn Falls Hut 2.3 km, 1 – 1.5 hours

 From the flats the track climbs steadily through more beech forest, crossing two footbridges with great views of the valley as you go.
 The climbs about 300 metres with Emily creek bridge considered the halfway point.
 The Routeburn Falls Hut lies on the edge of the bush line, with stunning views over the valley below and the surrounding mountains.
 The falls, a series of cascades, is a few minutes’ walk above the hut.

 Return to the carpark on the same track, total walking time 6-8 hours for this hike.

 The drive from Queenstown to the start of the Routeburn Track is approximately 70 kilometres, travel time is around 1.5 hours.

 Take the Glenorchy-Queenstown road into Glenorchy.
 From Glenorchy its about 40 minutes, 25 kilometres.
 Turn right into Mull Street, which continues onto the Glenorchy-Paradise Road.
 Turn left onto Priory Road, which continues onto Glenorchy-Routeburn Road, then turn right after the bridge onto Routeburn Road, this is a gravel road, follow it until you reach the car park and toilet facilities.
 Signs are clearly visible and it is easy to find.
 If you’re a visual person like myself check out google maps for the route from Glenorchy to the Routeburn Track Shelter.

-If your backpacking, or don’t have your own transport, here are some other transport options for accessing the South Island’s Routeburn Track.
+If your backpacking, or don’t have your own transport, for access to the South Island’s Routeburn Track, try info&track.